AbertayFraxle/cmp301-coursework/README.md

-# CMP301_Libraries
+# CMP301 Coursework
-Additional libraries required for CMP301 graphics labs
+Accidentally used this repo while working on this coursework for CMP301